justsomesmartguide/justsomesmartguide.github.io/index.md

 [MKCentral](https://mkcentral.com/) - Sign up for competitive Mario Kart.

 [Mario Kart World subreddit](https://www.reddit.com/r/MarioKartWorld/) - Post and comment on all things to do with Mario Kart World.

-## NOTE
-WEBSITE IS UNDER ACTIVE DEVELOPMENT.
-STUFF MAY NOT WORK